 Maiden grass is a tall ornamental grass that would be worth growing for its graceful arching form alone.
-But it boasts other desirable features, too, including coppery flower heads in early fall that transform into silvery white plumes.
+But it boasts other desirable features, including coppery flower heads in early fall that transform into silvery white plumes.
 When in flower, this clump-forming plant will reach 6 to 8 feet tall, and its stems redden in the fall.
 A silver stripe runs up the middle of the sword-like green leaves.
-While the leaves yellow somewhat by mid-fall and fade to a beige in winter, they are still colorful enough to provide much-needed winter interest.
+While the leaves are yellow somewhat by mid-fall and fade to a beige in winter, they are still colorful enough to provide much-needed winter interest.